 03 of 06

 It might be a dying art, but learning how to make a bed is a valuable skill.
 It does not mean your kids will always do it, but at least they will know how.
 Start simply by showing them how to make their own bed when they are toddlers.
 Progress to letting them make the bed themselves.
-Kids like the freedom to arrange their pillows and stuffed animals the way they like.
-It is an incentive for them to make their beds each morning.
-You can make it easier for your children by choosing less complicated bedding.
+Kids like the freedom to arrange their pillows and stuffed animals the way they like which can be an incentive for them to make their beds each morning.
+Make it easier for your children by choosing less complicated bedding.
 Until kids are school-aged, it is not a bad idea to omit using a top sheet on their beds.
 Parents might consider eliminating extra sheets, blankets, or pillows—especially if they are never used.

 04 of 06